Overview of CSS Variables in Themes

 }

-Below is an example of Material 3
+Here’s an example of customizing the primary color in the Material 3

 import { NgModule } from '@angular/core'